Staff Spotlights

 8

-Lorie Bricker has been involved in human services in several ways.
+Lorie has been involved in human services in several ways.
 She served for over five years as a court-appointed special advocate (CASA).
 After a long hiatus during which she worked in another field and started a family, Lorie went back to college to complete her degree in Sociology and Criminology which led her to become a victim advocate with the Riverside Police Department.
 In that position, along with working with victims and police officers and conducting domestic violence training, she managed the Victims of Crime Act (VOCA) grant.

 Eventually, she felt it was time to return to working with children and families.
 She took her skills to the Miami County Board of Developmental Disabilities where she served as the housing coordinator.
 All along, she still followed VOCA funding that she oversaw at the Riverside Police Department with interest.
 When she saw Kinnect was a recipient of VOCA funding for the Kinnect to Family Program (then called 30 Days to Family), she thought she should find out what it was about.
 The mission spoke to Lorie because she believes in families.